aleksibovellan/wazuh-alerts-to-signal/README.md

 curl ifconfig.me
 ```

-And if not, use 'nordvpn connect estonia', etc.
+And if not, use `nordvpn connect estonia`, etc.